Bob Dickson: Professional career

-On January 25, 1968, Dickson turned 24 years old.
+On January 25, 1968, Dickson turned 24-years-old.
 At his birthday party, it was announced he would turn professional.
 It was also announced he would enter the PGA Tour Qualifying Tournament that April for the Spring 1968 PGA Tour Qualifying School.
 The New York Daily News stated that "the pros rank the U.S.-British Amateur champ as a sure-pop star and the best to enter their ranks since Jack Nicklaus."

 Dickson played on the PGA Tour for ten years and won two official events.
 During his rookie season in 1968, he won the Haig Open Invitational and the Bob Jones Award for distinguished sportsmanship in golf.
 His best year as a professional was 1973 when he won the Andy Williams-San Diego Open Invitational, earned $89,182, and finished in the top-30 on the money list.
 His best finish in a major championship was a T-17 at The Masters in 1973.

 Dickson was hired by the PGA as the Director of Marketing for the Tournament Players Club in 1979 and was also a Rules Official on the Senior PGA Tour (now known as the Champions Tour) from 1986–89.
-He was appointed as the Tournament Director for the Nike Tour (now known as the Web.com Tour) in 1989 and was instrumental in its initial development.
+He was appointed as the Tournament Director for the Nike Tour in 1989 and was instrumental in its initial development.

 After reaching the age of 50 in January 1994, Dickson began to play on the Senior PGA Tour.
 His sole victory in this venue came at the 1998 Cadillac NFL Golf Classic in a playoff with Jim Colbert and Larry Nelson.
 He last played in a Champions Tour event in 2004.

+Personal life

+He lives in Ponte Vedra Beach, Florida.